Mary and Eliza Freeman Houses: Preservation

 By early 2010, the two Freeman houses had long been vacant, and in initial reports were said to be near collapse.
 For one, rebuilding, as opposed to restoration, was reported as possibly required (demolition of non-historic additions to the properties in the Summer of 2013 proved that both structures were, in fact, quite sound).
 At that time, Mayor Bill Finch announced $47,000 in Community Development Block Grant funds for the houses.
 A newly formed Mary & Eliza Freeman Center for History and Community set about fundraising, including appeals to organizations such as the 1772 Foundation and the National Trust for Historic Preservation.
 The Freeman Center's goal is to operate these as a Little Liberia joint house museum, available to school groups and historical tours and researchers.
 The city sold the houses to the Freeman Center, clearing up a dispute over back taxes and fees with an earlier organization seeking to preserve the homes.
+In late 2025, work commenced on a restoration of the houses.